 • Responsible Supply Chain Management:

-Failure to adopt supply chain management measures can result in the Group‘s reputational damage and public scrutiny.
+Failure to adopt supply chain management measures can result in the Group’s reputational damage and public scrutiny.
 By close monitoring, auditing, and collaboration with suppliers, we can mitigate supply chain risk.
+We have included requirements for suppliers on key social and environmental issues in the Vendor Code of Conduct, which is communicated bilingually to all suppliers in Hong Kong and the Mainland.

 • Climate Change and Resilience: